GeorgeSkartados/solar-energy-forecasting/README.md

 - How to communicate results visually using Power BI

 ## 📦 Optional Dependencies

+📁 To view the Power BI dashboard, download the `.pbix` file above and open it in Power BI Desktop.

 If you want to run the forecasting script: